rikturnbull/xr-ai-accelerator/README.md

 ## Security Considerations

-**Important**: If you store API keys in a `Resources/XrAiApiKeys.txt` file, you must add this file to your `.gitignore` to prevent accidentally committing sensitive API keys to version control.
+**Important**: IXrAiModelManager stores API keys in `Resources/XrAiApiKeys.txt` file, you must add this file to your `.gitignore` to prevent accidentally committing sensitive API keys to version control.

 Add the following line to your `.gitignore` file:
 ```